sudev/MinixMajor/midsem-evaluation/final/docs/vfs-sudev.md

 12. The VFS receives the response message from the FS process and sends the return value back to the POSIX library.
 The function reports success back to the user process.

 ![Vfs message calls](./img/vfsflow.png "Messages changed and data copied during the stat() system call.")

-##Comparison to VFS of monolithic kernels
+##Comparison

 Monolithic kernels are finely tuned and optimized to be efficient.
 Performance is one of the key issue.
-In contrast, the MINIX design is about reliability and se- curity.
+In contrast, the MINIX design is about reliability and security.
 An immediate consequence of these is that the MINIX VFS has a different structure, it has different properties.
 Some of these differences are given in this section.

 As we mentioned before, kernel data structures can be easily accessed in monolithic kernels and the communication between components are simple function calls.
 This implies that the border between the virtual layer and the actual file system implementations is not at the same place where it is in the MINIX VFS.
 Monolithic kernels keep as much functionality in the VFS layer as they can.